Trams in Wrocław

 The Wrocław tram system (Tramwaje we Wrocławiu) is the tram system in Wrocław, Poland.

-Having first opened for service on 10 July 1877 with horsecars, it is the third oldest tramway in Poland (after Warsaw and Szczecin).
+Having first opened for service on 10 July 1877 with horsecars, it is the third oldest tramway in Poland (after Warsaw and Szczecin); it is the oldest electrified tramway in Poland.
 The system uses and is operated by Miejskie Przedsiębiorstwo Komunikacyjne we Wrocławiu (MPK Wrocław).
 The network consists of 25 lines with a total track length of 84 km and line length of 258.2 km, six depots and 20 loops.